hanabi/hanabi.github.io/misc/Group_Meta_Progression.md

 #### Level 3 - Cohesion

 The group starts to get pretty good at Hanabi.
 Players begin to discard aggressively to ensure that the maximum amount of *Finesses* can occur.
 More advanced conventions are agreed upon.
-Sometimes, this is done explicitly, like when players conduct a pre-game briefing on what a certain type of clue should mean.
+Sometimes, this is done explicitly, like when players conduct a pregame briefing on what a certain type of clue should mean.
 But even if a group refuses to formally agree on any conventions, they will still unconsciously tap into their reservoir of knowledge about how their teammates reacted in past situations.
 Over time, this will create implicit conventions.

 #### Level 4 - Mastery